morgner/odb17/README.md

         }
      }
 ```
-The odb depends on boost-containers for boost::multi_index for indexing and
+The odb depends on

+       boost-containers for boost::multi_index for indexing and
        libjson for data import.
-Test- and Samplecode depends partiall on non-boot-asio
+Test- and Samplecode depends partialy on
+       non-boost-asio and
-and linenoise
+       linenoise and
+       te (the odb HTML-template engine